Suspension of Jimmy Kimmel Live!: Monologue and criticism

 In his September 15, 2025, opening monologue, Kimmel said about the reaction from President Donald Trump, Trump administration officials (such as deputy policy chief of staff Stephen Miller and attorney general Pam Bondi), and other conservatives to the assassination of Charlie Kirk, "We hit some new lows over the weekend with the MAGA gang desperately trying to characterize this kid who murdered Charlie Kirk as anything other than one of them, and doing everything they can to score political points from it."
-Before Tyler James Robinson was identified as a suspect in Kirk's assassination, Trump and other conservatives advocated retribution against the American Left, including efforts to pressure employers to fire or discipline employees critical of Kirk and his political views.
-The next day, right-wing media outlets initially focused on Kimmel's subsequent remark, which compared Trump's reaction to Kirk's death to a four-year-old mourning a goldfish, referring to Trump's response to a reporter's question about how he was feeling about Kirk's death by abruptly segueing into talking about the construction of a ballroom at the White House.
+At the time, the FBI had not mentioned the shooter Tyler Robinson's "background, political leanings or a possible motive, saying the investigation was ongoing", and his mother had told prosecutors that he had shifted toward the political left and had become "more pro-gay and trans-rights oriented".
+Initial criticism also focused on Kimmel's subsequent remark, which compared Trump's reaction to Kirk's death to a four-year-old mourning a goldfish.

-Subsequently, outrage stoked by media and influencers on the right began to grow about Kimmel's "MAGA gang" comment, believing it mischaracterized Robinson's political beliefs.
 The Hollywood Reporter editor-at-large James Hibberd wrote in a September 18 column that Kimmel's remark on that Monday's broadcast was an aside whose "clunky wording" converted it from the words he said "into the inflammatory conclusion that has been widely reached."
 In his September 16 monologue, Kimmel directed further criticism towards conservatives aligned with Trump, accusing them of politicizing the assassination to blame and target the left (as well as to demonize transgender individuals, citing misinformation related in part on a debunked tip to federal investigators that claimed the bullets that Robinson allegedly used to shoot Kirk were engraved with "transgender ideology" messages), specifically taking aim at allies like vice president JD Vance (who blamed the left for the assassination during his September 15 guest host appearance on The Charlie Kirk Show) and Trump's son Eric Trump.